Hello,

 I’m John Honeycutt.

 Just prior to typing this note (Sept.
 12), I applied for Sallisaw’s City Manager position.
 I found this description helpful.
-This executive search contract (July 8) was approved to identify prospective candidates for the position.
+An Executive Search (July 8) was approved to identify prospective candidates for the position.

 I submitted these documents.

-The prior city manager recently vacated the position.
-It is not a political or elected position.
+The prior Sallisaw City Manager recently vacated the position.
+The Sallisaw City Manager position is not a political or elected position.
 Rather, Sallisaw’s Board of Commissioners selects a person for the role.
 Four commissioners take a vote.
 If there is a tie vote, Sallisaw’s mayor breaks the tie.

-When the previous manager tendered his resignation, a search to replace him began immediately.
+When the previous Sallisaw City Manager tendered his resignation, a search to replace him began immediately.
 I hope several qualified people will apply.
 I hope a good leader is found—regardless of whether my application is considered.

 Submission is Confirmed

-I received confirmation of my application on Friday, Sept.
+I received confirmation of my application for Sallisaw City Manager on Friday, Sept.
 13.

 I am now reviewing the FY 2025 Budget for a better understanding of work-in-progress.